tinko26/ao/docs/api/src/ao_sys/ao_bsem.h.md

 };
 ```

+This type represents the taking of a binary semaphore.
 It consists of the following members.

 | `async` | The asynchronous event. |
 | `node` | The list node. |